Get

 How to Keep Your Dog From Hiding Their Treats

 While hiding treats isn’t necessarily bad behavior, particularly if they are doing it on instinct, the behavior can sometimes be destructive, especially if they are digging through pillows and couch cushions.
-There’s also the rather unpleasant surprise of finding soggy dog bones in your bed or wherever your pup is taking to hiding their treats.
+There’s also the rather unpleasant surprise of finding soggy dog bones in your bed or wherever your pup has taken to hiding their treats.

-But if your dog hiding treats isn’t stemming from a serious problem, such as anxiety or another issue with their health, and they aren’t destroying things, then it’s a fun activity for them, and you might not necessarily want to stop them.
+But if your dog hiding treats isn’t stemming from a serious problem, such as anxiety or another issue with their health, and they aren’t destroying things, it’s a fun activity for them.
+That said, the contamination and build-up of bacteria on an edible item, along with getting your cushions or sofa dirty, are good enough excuses for you to help them find a different activity to engage in.

 labrador retriever eating dog food from a bowl